Tuxdiver/MMM-Rest/README.md

                         <td>If it is a strint: sprintf() format<br>
                         Could also be an array of hashes.
 The array is processed from top to bottom and first match wins.
 The last entry could be a default without "range".
 Leaving one value of the range empty means "ignore this bound".<br>
                         You could use "string" instead of "range" to match the value against the parameter of the string.
+			Finally, you could use "dateOptions" instead of "range" or "string" to specify that the expected value is an ISO 8601 DateTime object, and describe what format you want the date displayed in.
+Formatting options described here https://stackoverflow.com/questions/3552461/how-do-i-format-a-date-in-javascript.
                         </td>
                     </tr>
                     <tr>